top of page

 • your debt has been handed over to collection agencies.

-• you have shortfalls on assets such as vehicles and a home that has already been repossessed.
+• you have shortfalls from assets such as vehicles and a home that has already been repossessed.

 • You have tried Debt Review and the installment is still not low enough to assist in managing your monthly living expenses.